atk4/data/docs/persistence.rst

 PHP does not have strict types for variables, however if you specify type for your model fields, the type will be enforced.

-Calling "set()" ar using array-access to set the value will start by casting the value to an appropriate data-type.
+Calling "set()" or using array-access to set the value will start by casting the value to an appropriate data-type.
 If it is impossible to cast the value, then exception will be generated::